tkubica12/azureimage-automation/README.md

 There are way more advantages of containers beyond this, but things mentioned in list are not unique to containers.
 With right tooling you can use similar principles with VMs:
 * You can pass information including simple data, configuration files, scripts or binaries to VM during provisioning time using cloud-init or Azure VM Extensions
 * You can build immutable (preinstalled) images automatically, consistently and using starting image with Packer
-* There is easy and very secure way to access sensitive information from your VM with Azure Managed Service Instance and Azure Key Vault
+* There is easy and very secure way to access sensitive information from your VM with Azure Managed Service Idenitity and Azure Key Vault

 In this demo we are going to explore those options.